 Helping to build the infrastructures of a nation

-Since its foundation in 1967, Hanwha E&C has directly helped to rebuild the country of South Korea after war had decimated many of its buildings.
+Since its foundation in 1967, Hanwha Corporation E&C Division has directly helped to rebuild the country of South Korea after war had decimated many of its buildings.
 Our contributions helped to develop the nation and the national economy with numerous public SOC (Social Overhead Capital) projects.
-Hanwha E&C built roads, highways, bridges, and railways that have seamlessly connected the country, reducing travel time and enhancing the flow of trade and business.
-Behind every project was Hanwha E&C’s desire to go beyond business success; it was a passion do what was meaningful for a nation and its people.
+Hanwha Corporation E&C Division built roads, highways, bridges, and railways that have seamlessly connected the country, reducing travel time and enhancing the flow of trade and business.
+Behind every project was Hanwha Corporation E&C Division’s desire to go beyond business success; it was a passion do what was meaningful for a nation and its people.
 The results were unprecedented like the Seoul-Busan Highway that spanning over 400 kilometers to connect the nation’s largest seaport to the largest city in the country and the constructions of the 3rd Seoul-Incheon Expressway, the Pyeongtaek-Siheung Expressway, the Shinbundang Subway Line, the automated Gimpo Goldline Subway, and the Seoul LRT (Light Rapid Transit) Sillim Line, and many more.

 Subway operated by unmanned system